• Skip to primary navigation

 Answer: Galileo observed rings on this planet

-55. Do you know about the valve present on the left side of the heart?
+55. Which valve is present on the left side of the human heart?

 56. What is another name for the SA node?